The Effects of Laser Therapy on Diabetic Peripheral Neuropathy

 - Serious foot problems, such as infections, ulcers (sores), and bone and joint pain

-Also known as photobiomodulation (PBMT), laser therapy uses specific infrared wavelengths of light, one that is known to impart health benefits.
-While these wavelengths are invisible to the naked eye, infrared light can cause a number of beneficial changes inside the body.
+Also known as photobiomodulation (PBMT), laser therapy uses specific infrared wavelengths of light to impart health benefits.
+While these wavelengths are invisible to the naked eye, infrared light can cause several beneficial changes inside the body.

 The light penetrates the skin to reach nerve tissue deep inside.
 Once absorbed by your tissues, the light stimulates the production of nerve growth factors, which are special compounds that help regenerate and heal damaged nerves.
 PBMT also improves the transmission of messages in peripheral nerves and strengthens the impulses traveling through the affected nerves.

-Use of high intensity laser therapy can help reduce many of the signs of diabetic peripheral neuropathy by:
+The use of high-intensity laser therapy can help reduce many of the signs of diabetic peripheral neuropathy by:

 - Easing pain